nucypher/nucypher/docs/source/architecture/upgradeable_proxy_contracts.rst

 ==============================================

 Smart contracts in Ethereum are immutable...
-Even if a contract can be deleted, it still exists in the blockchain after ``selfdestruct``, and only the storage is cleared.
 In order to fix bugs and provide upgrade logic it is possible to change the contract (address) and save the original contract's storage values.